-CPSC Death Certificate File, CPSC In-Depth Investigation File, Abbreviated Death Certificate File, National Center for Health Statistics Mortality File 2015-2016.
+CPSC Death Certificate File, CPSC In-Depth Investigation File, Abbreviated Death Certificate File, National Center for Health Statistics Mortality File 2016-2017.

 Death certificates received by NCHS are routinely checked for accuracy of state personnel-identified ICD-10 coding.
 On occasion, NCHS staff will correct codes before entering the data into their databases.
 CPSC staff has no way of correcting CPSC records to mesh with NCHS records.
-CPSC receives death certificate facsimiles or electronic death certificates directly from the states, prior to any possible corrections deemed necessary per NCHS procedures.
-As a consequence, there may be slight discrepancies between final NCHS counts and CPSC records.
-For this report, CPSC staff has made the assumption that, over time, the number of death certificates with ICD-10 codes changed by NCHS staff to the codes of interest (X47 and Y17), would approximately equal those changed to codes other than X47 or Y17 thereby having little long-term effect on the estimates.
+CPSC receives death certificate facsimiles or electronic death certificates directly from the states, before any possible corrections are deemed necessary per NCHS procedures.
+Consequently, there may be slight discrepancies between final NCHS counts and CPSC records.
+For this report, CPSC staff has made the assumption that, over time, the number of death certificates with ICD-10 codes changed by NCHS staff to the codes of interest (X47 and Y17), would equal approximately those changed to codes other than X47 or Y17, thereby having little long-term effect on the estimates.

-Table A.3 shows the weighting factors used to calculate the estimates for the years 2006-2016, based on the information available to CPSC staff.
+Table A.3 shows the weighting factors used to calculate the estimates for the years 2007-2017, based on the information available to CPSC staff.

-Table A.3: CO Fatality Cases and Weighting Factors Used To Calculate the Estimates for the Years 2006-2016
+Table A.3: CO Fatality Cases and Weighting Factors Used to Calculate the Estimates for the Years 2007-2017